The Impact of VITALISE Project

-The challenge: The research community in the Health and Wellbeing domain has invested a great deal of effort in establishing new Living Labs in order to support their research.
+The challenge.
+The research community in the Health and Wellbeing domain has invested a great deal of effort in establishing new Living Labs in order to support their research.
 They have also invested in learning about methodologies of user engagement and co-creation, such as design thinking, focus groups and ideation.
 An important challenge in this line of research is to create trust between researchers and local communities as they evaluate and exploit research results.
 This has caused the creation of many project-oriented Living Labs that serve specific research purposes and have a lifecycle similar to a projects’ duration, thus leading to higher costs, non-optimal use of resources, time and distribution of work and expertise, limited exploitation of research results from local communities.

-The solution: Over the past years, as highlighted by the Helsinki Manifesto (November 2006 Finnish EU Presidency), Living Labs have come to be considered key and effective research infrastructures, especially within the Health and Wellbeing domain, where humans (young people, older adults, patients, etc.) and their needs are at the centre of the studies.
+The solution.
+Over the past years, as highlighted by the Helsinki Manifesto (November 2006, Finnish EU Presidency), Living Labs have come to be considered key and effective research infrastructures, especially within the Health and Wellbeing domain, where humans (young people, older adults, patients, etc.) and their needs are at the centre of the studies.
 Living Labs have also gained increased scholarly attention and productivity in terms of publications, over the last 5 years.
-The afore mentioned challenges could be reduced if the researchers had effective and convenient access to Living Lab infrastructures, procedures and policies for real-life settings for experimentation, engaged involvement of participants, state of the art technology and teams with multidisciplinary expertise.
+The aforementioned challenges could be reduced if the researchers had effective and convenient access to Living Lab infrastructures, procedures and policies for real-life settings for experimentation, engaged involvement of participants, state of the art technology and teams with multidisciplinary expertise.
 VITALISE aims to put in place the winning conditions for researchers and communities, fostering innovative, person-centered research by creating a Health and Wellbeing Living Lab ecosystem.

-VITALISE will enhance closer interaction between multidisciplinary researchers among and beyond the consortium partners through the Joint Research Activities, Transnational Physical and Virtual Access.
+The project will enhance closer interaction between multidisciplinary researchers among and beyond the consortium partners through the Joint Research Activities, Transnational Physical and Virtual Access.
 Physical access refers to access in the infrastructure by physical presence (17 Living Lab research infrastructures across Europe) while Virtual refers to remote access using digital tools.
-VITALISE will invest in the development of Training methods towards the wider understanding and valorisation of Living Lab methodologies in the research community.
+VITALISE will also invest in the development of Training methods towards the wider understanding and valorisation of Living Lab methodologies in the research community.

-T. Conference, N. Business, and L. Strategy, “The Helsinki Manifesto ‘“We have to move fast, before it is too late,”’” in Networked Business and Government: Something Real for the Lisbon Strategy, 2006.
+T. Conference, N. Business, and L. Strategy, “The Helsinki Manifesto ‘“We have to move fast, before it is too late,’” in Networked Business and Government: Something Real for the Lisbon Strategy, 2006.